 The socialist will argue that it is unfair that one man like Jeffree Star can dominate the industry.
 Why should he and the cosmetic industry be exempt from egalitarian fairness?

 But if the argument is about whether or not “It's fair that Jeffree Star has all this wealth for himself when the average Joe is struggling?”, then the question you should ask is, “Is it fair that Jeffree Star is hated, condemned, and shunned by thousands more people than your regular average Joe?”

 Is it fair that Jeffree Star is hated, condemned, and shunned by thousands more people than your regular average Joe?

 The answer?
 Yes, both are fair.
 That’s the nature of capitalism and freedom.
 Capitalism is by far the best social system that will facilitate the improvement of your own life.

 You have the freedom not to be hated, shunned, judged, and condemned by the public by living a normal, quiet, and peaceful, albeit middle-class, life.
 I myself gladly chose the duller, no-drama route of a simple life because capitalism allows me to do so.
-Jeffree Star, on the other hand, chose the riskier, rockier route, and he reaped the rewards accordingly.
+Jeffree Star, on the other hand, chose the riskier, rockier route, and he has reaped the rewards accordingly.

 The thing to remember about capitalism which makes Jeffree Star’s success fair is the fact that the public willingly trades their money in exchange for his cosmetics.
 He could just as easily lose all of his wealth and influence in a decade if his customers stop purchasing his products.
-This voluntary exchange of money for goods, alongside the sometimes unpredictable rise and fall of fortunes, is in part the beauty of capitalism.
+This voluntary exchange of money for goods, alongside the sometimes unpredictable rise and fall of fortunes, is part of the beauty of capitalism.